agude/wayback-machine-archiver/README.md

 archiver --sitemaps https://alexgude.com/sitemaps.xml --archive-sitemap-also
 ```

-### Execution Modes

-The script uses the Internet Archive's **Save Page Now 2 (SPN2)** API for all
-archiving jobs.
-This modern API submits a capture request, waits for it to
+## Authentication (Required)

+As of version 3.0.0, this tool requires authentication with the Internet
+Archive's SPN2 API.
+This change was made to ensure all archiving jobs are
-complete, and confirms the final success or failure, providing a reliable
+reliable and their final success or failure status can be confirmed.
+The
-result for every URL.

-The script runs in one of two modes, which it selects automatically based on
-whether it finds Internet Archive credentials.
-The primary difference is the
-rate limit applied.

-#### Authenticated Mode (Recommended)

-This is the preferred mode.
-By providing API keys, you are granted a higher
-rate limit by the Internet Archive, allowing for faster archiving.

-**To enable this mode:**
+previous, less reliable method for unauthenticated users has been removed.

+If you run the script without credentials, it will exit with an error message.

+**To set up authentication:**

 1. Get your S3-style API keys from your Internet Archive account settings:
     [https://archive.org/account/s3.php](https://archive.org/account/s3.php)